 The United Nations Study observed that although the majority of offences committed by children are non-violent, pressure on politicians to "get tough on crime" has driven increasingly harsh responses to children in conflict with the law.
-There is a popular perception that a large proportion of crimes are committed by children, although in fact children are not dominant in crimes statistics.2 The United Nations High Commissioner for Human Rights has expressed concern at the growing public perception that juvenile delinquency is increasing.
-Such a perception, not grounded upon evidence but based on media reports of a few se-
+There is a popular perception that a large proportion of crimes are committed by children, although in fact children are not dominant in crimes statistics.
+The United Nations High Commissioner for Human Rights has expressed concern at the growing public perception that juvenile delinquency is increasing.
+Such a perception, not grounded upon evidence but based on media reports of a few serious cases, influences the political discourse and too often leads to the adoption of legislation on the treatment of young offenders that weakens children's rights.